 College begins Cybersecurity program this fall.

-ROSEBURG, Oregon – This fall, Umpqua Community College (UCC) is opening the cyber flood gates.
-The College has created a path for those interested in actual and virtual job security.
+ROSEBURG, Oregon – Umpqua Community College (UCC) is opening the cyber flood gates by creating a path for those interested in actual and virtual job security.
 UCC recently joined forces with Mt.
 Hood Community College to take on hackers—state and nationwide—by offering a two-year degree in Cybersecurity.

 “UCC is on the verge of graduating students who will be ready to fill thousands of jobs nationwide,” John Blackwood, UCC’s Computer Information Systems instructor, said.
 “Oregon alone has over 1,000 cybersecurity positions waiting for trained people to fill them.”